sdllc/controlr/README.md

 help server.
 This is probably only useful for desktop applications.

-One further note on rationale -- for our purposes we did not want to modify the R source code in any way.
-ControlR binds against the R shared libraries (DLLs on windows) at runtime.
+One further note on rationale -- for our purposes we did not want to modify the R source code in any way.  controlR binds against the R shared libraries (DLLs on windows) at runtime.
 This way we can guarantee fidelity with the standard R interpreter, and building against updated versions of R is trivial.

 What it is not
 --------------

-ControlR is not designed for, nor is it suitable for, running a web service.
+controlR is not designed for, nor is it suitable for, running a web service.
 It is designed to support a single client connection; and it adds no limitations on what running R code does to the host system.